Supporting Women -

 Feminism will link you to the billions of women all over the world who are struggling with their own battles.
 You will cry with them through their pain, and you will celebrate alongside them for their successes.
 You will feel part of the history of suffragettes, and the little girls being born now who will see a very different world to the one we were born into.

-Feminism gives you purpose, yes, but if you are anything like me you will realise that purpose has always been part of who you already were.
-We are females, we are women, and we have the resilience, the persistence, the motivation, the energy, and the support to fight for as long and as hard as we have to in order to be seen in the world as the women we actually are, and for our rights to be respected.
+Feminism gives you purpose, yes, but if you are anything like me you will realise that purpose has always been part of who you already are.
+We are females, we are women, and we have the resilience, the persistence, the motivation, the energy, and the support to fight for as long and as hard as we have to in order to be seen in the world as the women we really are.